Yettie2024/WebApplication1-/README.txt

          I opened the movies controller and examined the details method as instructed by the manual.
 I also examined the its GET request with three URL segments, the Movies controller, the Details method, and an id value as defined in Program.cs.
          Then I switched to MoviesController.cs to examine the "delete" and "deleteconfirmed" methods" and I understood the difference between both.
 While the HTTP GET Delete method doesn't delete the specified movie, the HttpPost Deleteconfirmed method is actually the method that does the deletion.
-.

         Personal Observation
         This exercise was mainly focused on the different delete methods (Delete and DeleteConfirmed) used in the code and what each method means.
-I also got to learn how one can work around methods that have identical names and signatu byt adding
+I also got to learn how one can work around methods that have identical names and signature by adding
         (notused parameter).
 I tried to execute this in my code but I kept getting a build error so I undid the code.